 Examinations Office

-The Year 11 Internal Examinations series will take place from Monday 1st December to Friday 12th December inclusive.
-In addition, the Year 11 Internal Art / Art Textiles Examination will take place on Thursday 27th November.
-The timetable for these exams can be found here.
-Year 11 students will be in normal teaching lessons when they do not have an examination and full school uniform must be worn throughout the examination period.
+The Year 10 internal examinations will take place from Monday 20th April 2026 to Monday 27th April 2026 inclusive.
+In addition, the Year 10 Internal Art / Art Textiles examinations will take place on Thursday 30th April.
+The timetable for these examinations can be found here.
+Year 10 students will be in normal teaching lessons when they do not have an examination and full school uniform must be worn throughout the examination period.

 Ofqual and the Department for Education (DfE) have introduced arrangements to ensure that if any examinations have to be cancelled in the future there is a plan in place.
 While it is highly unlikely that such arrangements will be needed, schools are being asked to follow this guidance which asks that when students sit internal examinations their papers are retained.
-This is to ensure that schools have alternative evidence of student performance to enable alternative methods of awarding grades, such as Teacher Assessed Grades (TAGs).
-We do expect examinations to go ahead as planned in Summer 2026.
-However, we are making you aware that we will be collecting the data from the Internal Examinations from Monday 1st December to Friday 12th December 2025 and we would use this to determine grades only in the unlikely situation that exams and formal assessment could not go ahead in 2026.
+This is to ensure that schools have alternative evidence of student performance to enable alternative methods of awarding grades, such as Teacher Assessed Grade, we are making you aware that we will be collecting the data from the internal examinations from Monday 20th April to Monday 27th April 2026.

-The Year 13 Internal Examinations series will take place from Thursday 11th December to Thursday 18th December inclusive.
-In addition, the Year 13 Internal Art Examination will take place on Friday 28th November.
-Please note Friday 19th December will be a contingency session for our Internal Examination series so students will not usually be required to attend on that day.
-The timetable for these exams can be found here.
-Year 13 students will be on study leave during exam week (Thursday 11th December – Thursday 18th December) but are welcome to be on the York Street site if they wish to revise and make use of the facilities.
+The Year 12 internal examinations will take place from Monday 20th April 2026 to Monday 27th April 2026.
+In addition, the Year 12 internal Art examination will take place on Tuesday 28th April 2026.
+The timetable for these examinations can be found here.
+Year 12 students will be on study leave during examination week (Monday 20th April-Monday 27th April) but are welcome to be on the York Street site if they wish to revise and make use of the facilities.
 When on site, students must be in school uniform.

 Ofqual and the Department for Education (DfE) have introduced arrangements to ensure that if any examinations have to be cancelled in the future there is a plan in place.
 While it is highly unlikely that such arrangements will be needed, schools are being asked to follow this guidance which asks that when students sit internal examinations their papers are retained.
 This is to ensure that schools have alternative evidence of student performance to enable alternative methods of awarding grades, such as Teacher Assessed Grades (TAGs).
-We do expect examinations to go ahead as planned in Summer 2026.
-However, we are making you aware that we will be collecting the data from the Internal Examinations from Thursday 11th December to Thursday 18th December 2025 and we would use this to determine grades only in the unlikely situation that exams and formal assessment could not go ahead in 2026.
+We are making you aware that we will be collecting the data from the internal examinations from Monday 20th April 2026 to Monday 27th April 2026.

 Summer 2026